Cinnamon Lake State Forest

 Although there are no facilities developed for viewing wildlife, like many places in the Southern Tier you are likely to see wildlife on this land.
 New York's Southern Tier encompasses a wide variety of habitats and landscapes made up of mountainous hills, forests, grasslands and wetlands.
-Everything from Black Bear to Black-throated Blue Warblers and Brook Trout to Wild Turkeys reside and call it home here in the Finger Lakes.
-The grasslands are home to a variety of bird species including Northern Harriers and state endangered Henslow's Sparrows.
-White-tailed Deer and Fisher thrive in the forested hills, while Beavers and mink flourish in the wetlands.
+Everything from black bear to black-throated blue warblers and brook trout to wild turkey call the Finger Lakes home.
+The grasslands are home to a variety of bird species including northern harrier and state endangered Henslow's sparrow.
+White-tailed deer and fisher thrive in the forested hills, while beaver and mink flourish in the wetlands.
 Outdoorsmen and women from across New York State flock to this area year round for its exquisite wildlife watching and unbeatable hunting.

 General information on snowmobiling includes how-to and safety tips and links to rules & regulations.

 General information on accessible recreation includes links to other locations with accessible recreation opportunities and information on permits for motorized access.